-The postal service in Japan is operated by JAPAN POST SERVICE Co., Ltd and JAPAN POST NETWORK Co., Ltd. (post office services).
-A delivery service for small packages is also provided by takuhaibin companies.
+The postal service in Japan is operated by Japan Post Co., Ltd. A delivery service for small packages is also provided by takuhaibin companies.

-- The postal service in Japan is operated by JAPAN POST SERVICE Co., Ltd and JAPAN POST NETWORK Co., Ltd (post office services).
+- The postal service in Japan is operated by Japan Post Co., Ltd.

 - Postcards and stamps are available at local post offices and also at various stores with the "〒" sign (postal service logo).